oasci/reptar/docs/source/data.rst

 Reptar provides a single method, :meth:`~reptar.data.data.get`, to retrieve data from any of the supported file types.
 This can return any nested data stored in a loaded file including other groups.

-.. automethod:: reptar.data.data.get
+.. automethod:: reptar.data.get
     :noindex:

 You can also get a list of all non-group keys using :meth:`~reptar.data.data.get_keys`.

-.. automethod:: reptar.data.data.get_keys
+.. automethod:: reptar.data.get_keys
     :noindex:

 Adding data